Men’s Basketball: Huskies lose heartbreaker in Big East semifinals

 Throughout the entire season, UConn’s identity has been defense and rebounding.
 The Huskies are a hard-nosed, tough, defensive team who can stifle even the best players in the country.
-The offense on the other hand has been inconsistent, and the scoring has been known to dry up for extended stretches.
+The offense on the other hand has been inconsistent, and the scoring is known to dry up for extended stretches.

 Friday night, it did just that at the game’s most crucial juncture.